Acerca de

 Claire McGrath

-Claire McGrath earned a B.S. in Biology from Mount St. Mary’s University and brings 9 years of nonprofit experience to the SCDRP team.
-Claire’s passion for environmental justice stems from her experience working with vulnerable populations and her personal commitment to climate resilience.
-Claire has served as Outreach Coordinator, Community Life Director, and Project Manager with L’Arche Jacksonville, a nonprofit that empowers and supports people with disabilities.
-Claire oversaw L’Arche Jacksonville’s Emergency and Disaster Response Plan, which underscored to her the importance of building resiliency plans that protect the most vulnerable members of our communities.
+Claire McGrath has been the Interim Director of SCDRP since July 2025.
+Before that, Claire served as SCDRP’s Program Coordinator since 2024.
+Claire also currently serves as the Events Specialist for the Southeast Coastal Ocean Observing Regional Association (SECOORA), of which SCDRP is an incubator network.
+Claire earned a B.S. in Biology from Mount St. Mary’s University and brings 10 years of nonprofit experience to SCDRP.
+Claire is motivated by a deep passion for environmental justice and equitable climate resilience that stems from her experience working with underserved populations.
+Prior to working with SCDRP, she worked over 9 years for L’Arche Jacksonville, a nonprofit that empowers and supports people with disabilities.
+Claire oversaw L’Arche Jacksonville’s Emergency Management Plan, which underscored to her the importance of being inclusive and adaptive to the unique needs of underserved populations when building resilient communities.
 Claire has also worked with the Student Conservation Association to provide high school students in urban areas with opportunities to gain conservation work experience, and as an adaptive kayak guide with Environmental Traveling Companions to provide people with disabilities and youth from under-resourced backgrounds with environmental education and outdoor experience.
+Currently, in her spare time, Claire provides guided kayak ecotours in the Guana Tolomato Matanzas National Estuarine Research Reserve.

 Claire lives in Atlantic Beach, Florida with her husband and pets.
-She enjoys anything that gets her outdoors, especially surfing, kayaking, and backpacking.
+She enjoys anything that gets her outdoors, especially surfing, hiking, and backpacking.

 Advisory Board Members